-Make sure your child wears a helmet while riding a bike, skateboard, or scooter.
+- Make sure your child wears a helmet while riding a bike, skateboard, or scooter.
 Your child should wear the right protective equipment, like mouth guards and pads, when playing sports.

 - Teach your child to swim but do not allow swimming unless an adult is watching.

 - Apply sunscreen of SPF 30 or higher at least 15 minutes before your child goes outside and reapply about every 2 hours.

 - Monitor your child's Internet use.
 Keep the family computer in a place where you can watch what your child is doing.
-Install safety filters and check the browser history to see what websites your child has visited.
+Install safety filters and check the browser history to see what websites your child visits.
 Teach your child not to give out personal information.

 - Protect your child from gun injuries by not keeping a gun in the home.
 If you do have a gun, keep it unloaded and locked away.
 Ammunition should be locked up separately.
 Make sure kids can't get to the keys.